imCodePartnerAB/iVIS/docs/quick_start/walkthrough_install_ivis_server.rst

 Go to project folder (/home/../iVIS/ivis-server/target).

-Find there file iVIS.war, rename to ivis.war.
+Find there file iVIS.war, rename to ROOT.war.

+Delete ROOT directory in Tomcat (/home/../apache-tomcat-{version}/webapps/ROOT)

-Copy file to directory where you download Tomcat (/home/../apache-tomcat-{version}/webapps).
+Copy file (ROOT.war) to directory where you download Tomcat (/home/../apache-tomcat-{version}/webapps).

 If you have process on port 8080 you must kill it by executing following command in the Terminal: